MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/business-events.md

 - They should not have any plug-in type specified for the main operation.
 - They should not allow any synchronous step registrations.
     - The custom api [Allowed Custom Processing Step Type](/developer/data-platform/reference/entities/customapi#BKMK_AllowedCustomProcessingStepType) property should be set to **Async Only**.
-This will prevent any asynchronous steps from being applied for this API.
+This will prevent any synchronous steps from being applied for this API.
 - They should not have any response properties, only request parameters.
     - With no synchronous logic, there is no way to set response properties.